martenframework/marten/docs/docs/development/reference/settings.md

 ## Media files settings

-Media files settings allow to configure how Marten should interact with [media files](../../files/managing-files).
+Media files settings allow configuring how Marten should interact with [media files](../../files/managing-files).
 These settings are all available under the `media_files` namespace:

 ```crystal
 config.media_files.root = "files"